dachcom-digital/pimcore-i18n/README.md

 ## Features
 - Geo redirects (read more about the redirector adapter [here](docs/51_RedirectorAdapter.md))
-- Thanks to the hardlink element you can easily create copies of webpages with additional country information without adding and maintain duplicate content
+- Thanks to the hardlink element you can easily create copies of webpages with additional country information without adding and maintaining duplicate content
 - Manage [href-lang](docs/25_HrefLang.md) tags
 - [Handle](docs/90_InternalLinkRewriter.md) internal link redirects based on hardlink context
 - Domain mapping (`domain.com`) and/or language slug (`/en`) strategies